 The 12-week program starts this February.

-“It’s a great program for people who might already be working in the industry, but want to expand their skills,” said McKillop.
+“It’s a great program for people who might already be working in the industry and want to expand their skills,” he said.
 “Understanding how to properly value logs is an advantage when you work in the forest sector.”

 The training will be a combination of in-class learning and fieldwork.
 The in-class portion will be delivered digitally, so students will need access to a computer and internet connection.
 Fieldwork will be done on local sites, with physical distancing and safety protocols to ensure student safety.

 Applications for the training is open now.
 Students are encouraged to apply soon to secure their seat.

 For more information, visit the Coastal Log Scaling program page.